1. Introduction

 Plan risk treatment

-In that case, the risk treatment plan only consists in one risk, but once all risks are treated, all risks and information risk recommendations will be in the treatment plan.
+In that case, the risk treatment plan only consists of one risk, but once all risks are treated, all risks and information risk recommendations will be in the treatment plan.

-1. The call of the pop-up is done by clicking on the 3rd step of the method and Risk treatment plan management.
+1. The call of the pop-up is done by clicking on the 3rd step of the method (Evaluation and treatment of risks) and choosing the link Risk treatment plan management.

-2. Order the recommendation positions holding down the left mouse button on icon Move button and move it.
+2. You can order the recommendation positions by holding down the left mouse button on the icon Move button and moving it.

 3. Reset the positions in importance order (Imp.)